Ueda, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to get the correct kind.
-The majority of adapters available online are just plugs and require your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. Make sure to pick the correct kind.
+The majority of adapters available are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most locations.

 Travel neck support pillow